Orange-OpenSource/ns-O-RAN-flexric/README.md

 #### Run ns3 from GUI

 1. First you need to run script 'python3 gui_trigger.py' in 'ns-3-mmwave-oran' folder, which will be responsible to push ns3 KPIs to database
-2. In your browser, type 127.0.0.1:8000.
+2. In your browser, type 127.0.0.1:8000 or 'NS3_HOST':8000 (e.g 127.0.0.1:8000).
  It take up to 5 minutes to deploy portal, depends on HW.
 3. Click on webpage 'Show form', choose run flags values and click 'Start', you should see Cells and UEs on grid shortly.
  GUI will run 'scenario-zero-with_parallel_loging.cc' with user defined run flags.
  Runtime logs from ns-3 will be saved in 'ns-3-mmwave-oran/ns3_run.log' file.
 4. To see current KPIs, click 'Source Data'.
  If FlexRIC connection is enabled, GUI KPIs will refresh only when xApp is running and Indication messages are exchanged.
  If FlexRIC is disabled in GUI, GUI KPIs will refresh every 1s.
-5. To stop simulation, click 'Stop' on 'Show Form' window
+5. To stop simulation, click 'Stop' on 'Show Form' window.
-6. To close GUI if not needed, please use command 'docker-compose down' in 'ns-3-mmwave-oran/GUI' folder
+6. To close GUI if not needed, please use command 'docker-compose down' in 'ns-3-mmwave-oran/GUI' folder.

 ![ns-O-RAN](fig/6.png)